solarkennedy/xkyle.com/content/post/2022-05-01-titus-storage-part3.markdown

 We want to mount something _in_ it.
 That "something" could be a network filesystem, a block device, a bind mount, overlayfs, tmpfs, who knows.
 Each situation requires a unique solution.
-We know that as soon as we try to switch into the user namespace of the container, we no longer can use the `mount` syscall reliabily.
+We know that as soon as we try to switch into the user namespace of the container, we no longer can use the `mount` syscall reliably.
 Is there any other way to "inject" a mount?

 ## How Titus (`titus-storage`) Does It